omarcr/collage-from-spotify-playlist-artwork/README.md

 Have fun :)

-credits to Delimitry for collage rutine: https://github.com/delimitry/collage_maker
+credits to Delimitry for collage routine: https://github.com/delimitry/collage_maker

 Made with :heart: at [MIT](http://web.mit.edu/)